St. Juliana Falconieri Church: Connection to Willa Cather

 Willa is known to have attended mass at St. Juliana and many of her friends were active members, including the J. L. Miner family whose father had provided the land for the church.
 The family lived behind Willa Cather during her childhood in Red Cloud, and both the Willa Cather Childhood Home and the J. L. Miner House are among St. Juliana as part of the Willa Cather Thematic Group, owned and operated by the Willa Cather Foundation and open to the public.
 Cather had no doubt listened to the music produced inside St. Juliana; Mary and later, Irene Miner played the organ.
-The church was where the best singers of the community attended mass, whether catholic or not, including Mr. Reed, who sang the “Gloria” as described in ‘’O Pioneers.’’
 Another Willa Cather literary connection to the church is through ‘’My Antonia.’’
 The novel loosely follows the life of Anna Sadilek Pavelka (Ántonia Shimerda), who went by Annie and had worked for the J. L. Miner Family as well as other Red Cloud households.
 She and Cather were close friends during their youth.
 A friendship that lasted into their adulthood as shown by their correspondence as well as the gifts sent by Cather and her visits to Annie's family when she was in Red Cloud.
 Before Annie married John Pavelka at St. Juliana, James William Murphy proposed to her and they were married by a fake justice of the peace, unbeknownst to Annie.
 Murphy left her before a priest could arrive and since they were not legally married, she returned home to give birth to their daughter, who was baptized at St. Juliana.
-The father of James William Murphy helped to establish the church.
+James William Murphy's father helped to establish the church.